- Business & Community Economic Development

 All academic and administrative units across the University’s campuses are eligible to apply for Equity and Diversity Transformation Awards.
 Offices, units and programs within the Office for Equity and Diversity are not eligible to apply for awards, though these units may be consulted for guidance and support in the development of proposals and may serve as partners in the work proposed by applicants.

+Work on the funded projects must start within 90 days of the award notification and be completed within a year of the start date.
 Within 60 days of the project’s conclusion, awardees must submit a summary report evaluating the project’s outcomes, including project benefits, recommended improvements, and use of funds.
-The disbursement of funds will occur in phases, depending on the nature of the proposal.
+The disbursement of funds may occur in phases, depending on the nature of the proposal.
 However, in all cases, a minimum of $500 will be withheld until the submission of the evaluation report.

 Proposals must include: